 - land transfer taxes

 Then it would be best if you established a money savings plan.
 It depends on how much time you put into savings each month.
 It must also include the dates that will determine the price for buying a property for sale.

 Is there a 2-year plan for buying a $400k house in Montreal?
 To do so, it would take 20k to save on your current budget.
 The savings amount is $500 per month.

-Alternatively, you have a choice between buying a cheaper house or simply prolonging the life cycle to 3 years and a half years.
+Alternatively, you can choose between buying a cheaper house or prolonging the life cycle to 3 and a half years.
 Perhaps you are already paying rent and have a tight budget.

-You may have to consider where you want to purchase and look at a property just outside of where you desire to move.
+You may have to consider where you want to purchase and look at a property outside where you desire to move.
 Maybe find a cheaper building to rent, or find roommates etc.

 There are only two ways to change your situation when having a goal to GET more money.
 One is to spend less or earn more, and of course, to do both.

 You might have to get a second job or see if you can pick up overtime at work.
-Do some cutting of your entertainment budget, or take a brown bag lunch to work and skip the latte coffee.
+Cut your entertainment budget, or take a brown bag lunch to work and skip the latte coffee.

 Increase your salary

 Take your job seriously.
 List your achievements and why you think you deserve a promotion; look for an opportunity for advancement.
 Contact people in the same field to see if you can find a better option out there to help you meet your goal.